oowenn/2022lolanalysis/README.md

 Assessing each column before cleaning, we believe one column that could be NMAR is the `'url'` column.
 The values in the `'url'` column are all lpl.qq.com or matchhistory.na.leagueoflegends.com urls, so it could be that matches recorded on other urls were not kept in the dataset.

-#### Hypothesis Test 1
+#### Missingness Hypothesis Test 1
 To assess the missingness of `'doublekills'` on `'league'` we run the following hypothesis test:

-- H0: The distribution of `'league'` when `'doublekills'` is missing is the same as when `'doublekills'` is not missing.
+- Null: The distribution of `'league'` when `'doublekills'` is missing is the same as when `'doublekills'` is not missing.
-- H1: The distribution of `'league'` is different between when `'doublekills'` is missing and not missing.
+- Alternative: The distribution of `'league'` is different between when `'doublekills'` is missing and not missing.
 - Test Statistic: TVD between the categorical distributions of `'league'`.

 We reject the null hypothesis with a p-value of 0.0.
 Thus, we can conclude that `'doublekills'` is MAR on `'league'`.
 The empirical tvds from our permutation testing is depicted below.